UW-Madison-DSI/HFExplorer/README.md

 - [pyhf](https://scikit-hep.org/pyhf/installation.html):

-pyhf is used to read and manage HistFactory data in JSON format.
+pyhf is a Python utility that is used to read and manage HistFactory data in JSON format.

 ```
 python -m pip install pyhf